awsdocs/aws-freertos-docs/doc_source/security-pkcs.md

 1. Run `aws iot attach-thing-principal --thing-name dcgecc --principal "arn:aws:iot:us-east-1:123456789012:cert/86e41339a6d1bbc67abf31faf455092cdebf8f21ffbc67c4d238d1326c7de729"` to attach the certificate \(referenced by the ARN output by the previous command\) to the thing\.

-1. Run `aws iot create-policy --policy-name FullControl --policy-document file://policy.json` to create a policy\. \(This policy is too permissive and should be used for development purposes only\.\)
+1. Run `aws iot create-policy --policy-name FullControl --policy-document file://policy.json` to create a policy\. \(This policy is too permissive\.
+It should be used for development purposes only\.\)

    The following is a listing of the policy\.json file specified in the `create-policy` command\.
 You can omit the `greengrass:*` action if you don't want to run the Amazon FreeRTOS demo for Greengrass connectivity and discovery\.